mihaildono/padawan-project/epilogue/interview-training.md

      - testing

 ## CV
-A good CV must not exceed 1 page, and preferably to be single column.
+A good CV must not exceed 1 page, and preferably be single column.
 Never use standard European format or similar, because it looks unattractive.
-Sample CV template sites are [EnchanCV][enchancv] and [VisualCV][visualcv].
+Use sample CV template sites like [EnchanCV][enchancv] or [VisualCV][visualcv].
 There are also example CVs there, which can serve as a reference.